often/icy/README.md

 Everything else is handled locally, via client-side.

 ## Self-hosting
 Sure!
-Get the source code from the [releases](https://github.com/often/icy/releases) page and place it in your public website directory.
+Get the source code by cloning this repository or by downloading it as a ZIP file.
+After that, simply place the files in your public website directory.

 ## License
 The entire project is licensed under [GPL-3.0](LICENSE).